 Click Uninstall Updates.
 This option removes recently installed quality or feature updates.

 You’re asked to choose the type of update you want to uninstall.
 Quality updates are monthly cumulative updates or roll-up patches mostly containing security fixes and are released every month.
-Feature updates are massive updates which are version upgrades released twice a year (e.g., referenced by their versions 1803, 1809, 1903, etc.)
+Feature updates are massive updates that are version upgrades released twice a year (e.g., referenced by their versions 2004, 21H2, 22H2, etc.)

-Click on Uninstall latest quality update, and then click Uninstall quality update in the next screen.
+Click on Uninstall latest quality update, and then click Uninstall quality update on the next screen.

-Method 2: Uninstall Windows Updates Offline Using DISM
+Method 2: Using DISM to Uninstall an Update

 Find out the drive letter of your Windows installation by typing